About this site: Your privacy

 - the screen resolution of your PC

-The information generated by the cookie about your use of the website (including your computer's internet address or IP address) is transmitted to and stored by Google outside of New Zealand.
+The information generated by the cookie about your use of the website, including your IP address, is transmitted to and stored by Google outside New Zealand.
 The tracking data is stored in a database managed by Google.
-The tracking data is then used by Google to compile statistical reports on website activity for Inland Revenue to evaluate site use.
+The tracking data is then used by Google to compile statistical reports on website activity for us to evaluate site use.
 This allows us to

 - discover what information is most and least used